chirathlv/Fraud-Detection/README.md

 There are two notebook files have been attached with details analysis!

-Before you run the both notebook files, please check and update the DB connection link with your DB username
+:warning:Before run the both notebook files, please check and update the DB connection link with your DB username

 `postgresql://postgres:`<b>`Admin`</b>`@localhost:5432/fraud_detection`